Cary is joining communities across the nation in taking four specific actions:

 Cary Police Department

-Police partners with the community to protect life and property via geographic policing districts to help ensure Cary remains one of the nation’s safest cities; includes Police Records, Traffic Safety and School Resource Officer teams as well as a Criminal/Juvenile Investigations Division; operates the Emergency Communications Center (911); provides Animal Control services; leads Project PHOENIX (Promoting Healthy Occupancy through Education, Networking and Information exchange).
-The department is nationally accredited.
+The nationally accredited Cary Police Department partners with the community to protect life and property via geographic policing districts to help ensure Cary remains one of the nation’s safest cities.
+Services includes Police Records, Traffic Safety and School Resource Officer teams as well as a Criminal/Juvenile Investigations Division. operates the Emergency Communications Center (911); provides Animal Control services; leads Project PHOENIX (Promoting Healthy Occupancy through Education, Networking and Information exchange).